spotlightpa/poor-richard/content/news/2026-05-19-SPLMAY19ELECDAYINFO.md

 +++
 app-image-gravity = "ce"
-authors = ["Elizabeth Estrada"] blurb = "Pennsylvanians will head to the polls on May 19 to vote in races including governor, U.S. Senate, and more.
+authors = ["Elizabeth Estrada"] blurb = "Pennsylvanians will head to the polls on May 19 to vote in races including governor, U.S. House, and more.
 Here’s what to know." byline = "Elizabeth Estrada of Spotlight PA" description = "All the information Pennsylvanians need to know to vote in the 2026 primary election, including polling place hours and locations, ID rules, and more." draft = false